-Man Receives Someone Else’s Reprogrammed Stem Cells – In this article, doctors took skin cells from a donor bank and reprogrammed them into induced pluripotent stem (iPS) cells, grew them into a type of retinal cell, and then injected them into the retina of the macular degeneration patient’s right eye.
+Man Receives Someone Else’s Reprogrammed Stem Cells – Doctors took skin cells from a donor bank and reprogrammed them into induced pluripotent stem cells, grew them into a type of retinal cell, and then injected them into the retina of the macular degeneration patient’s right eye.

-Stem Cell Fabric Innovation Regrows Rotator Cuff Tendons – This article reports that a team of researchers from UConn Health has found a way to regenerate rotator cuff tendons after they’re torn, using a nano-textured fabric seeded with stem cells.
+Stem Cell Fabric Innovation Regrows Rotator Cuff Tendons – A team of researchers from University of Connecticut Health has found a way to regenerate rotator cuff tendons after they’re torn, using a nano-textured fabric seeded with stem cells.

-New Stem Cell Screening Platform Opens Door to Novel Ways to Treat Neuro Diseases – In this article, scientists at Case Western Reserve University School of Medicine have successfully grown stem cells from children with a devastating neurological disease to help explain how different genetic backgrounds can cause similar symptoms.
+New Stem Cell Screening Platform Opens Door to Novel Ways to Treat Neuro Diseases – Scientists at Case Western Reserve University School of Medicine have successfully grown stem cells from children with a devastating neurological disease to help explain how different genetic backgrounds can cause similar symptoms.

-Stem Cells Help Some Men with Erectile Dysfunction After Prostate Surgery – According to this article, scientists report that men who are unable to have an erection after prostate surgery enjoyed normal intercourse thanks to stem cell therapy.
+Stem Cells Help Some Men with Erectile Dysfunction after Prostate Surgery – Scientists report that men who are unable to have an erection after prostate surgery enjoyed normal intercourse thanks to stem cell therapy.